yeates/yeates.github.io/index.md

 ## About Me

 Welcome to Yongsheng's home page.
-I am currently a assistant engineer at [Institute of Software Chinese Academy of Sciences](http://www.is.cas.cn), Beijing, where I work on deep learning, computer vision, and reinforcement learning.
+I am currently a assistant engineer at [Institute of Software Chinese Academy of Sciences](http://www.is.cas.cn), Beijing, where I work on deep video inpainting and diffusion-based generative.
 Before that, I received my M.S. in Computer Science from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) under the guidance of Prof. Tiejian Luo.
 I did my bachelor's in Computer Science (excellence program) at Southwest University of Science and Technology.

 ## Research Interests